 We got to the bus station and joined a group of other people who were waiting to board the bus.
-The bus hadn’t even left yet but I was already dreading the thought of sitting on a bus for 12 hours- thats longer than a flight to Vancouver and on top of that the weather outside was quite warm- but overall, we were excited to get there.
+We were excited to just get there, despite the thought of sitting on a bus for 12 hours (thats longer than a flight to Vancouver!)

 After boarding the bus and finding our seats the bus was ready to leave.
 The engines started and we were ready to pull away when all of a sudden the front tire popped.
 With our whole bus tilted over to the right side, we all got off the bus to see what happened.

 We were informed that Serbian weddings go all day long, with many weddings lasting three days.
-Due to the extreme heat we were happy this particular wedding was just one day
+Due to the extreme heat though we were happy that in this case, it was just for one day.

 After a morning of dancing, the groom’s party all gathered to eat a meal ( mainly consisting of meats, cheeses and breads).
 At the same time the groom had his party, the bride was having her own at her family home.

 It is tradition for the groom to show up at the brides house bringing her her wedding dress ( and its at this time he “buys” his bride off the family).
 So after the big meal everyone got into cars and drove to the next village to meet the bride and her party.

 When we arrived at the bride’s home everyone continued to dance while live music was playing.
 Everyone waited in anticipation to see the bride in her dress.
 I could tell the groom was getting nervous as she made him wait for quite a long time.

 Finally the bride came out of the house and there was cheering and chanting from the 400 plus people who had gathered outside the house.